orbeon/orbeon-forms-doc/Form Runner ~ Supported Languages.md

 ### Known limitations

-1. With PDF output, there are some  known issues with ligatures in some Indian languages such as Hindi or Tamil.
+1. PDF output: There are some  known issues with ligatures in some Indian languages such as Hindi or Tamil.
 2. Right-to-left languages are not officially supported.

 We are glad to get help to address these two limitations.